 C. Revisions of Calendars

-All calendars and any subsequent revisions or exceptions must be approved by the Faculty Senate.
+All calendars and any subsequent revisions or exceptions must be approved by faculty governance.

 This policy is not applicable to the Duluth campus.